acelere/jupyterhub-dockerspawner-with-local-users/README.md

 ```
 CMD ["jupyterhub-singleuser"]
 ```

-After putting this dockerfile in your server, it is time to build the container.
-Run the following from within the same directory you placed the dockerfile in:
+After putting this Dockerfile in your server, it is time to build the container.
+Run the following from within the same directory you placed the Dockerfile in:
 ```bash
 docker build -t <choose_your_docker_container_name> .
 ```